-'''

 #hide-console

-'''

-7.4.
-Actions Files
+8. Actions Files

-The actions files are used to define what actions Privoxy takes for which URLs, and thus determines how ad images, cookies and various other aspects of HTTP content and transactions are handled, and on which sites (or even parts thereof).
-There are three such files included with Privoxy, with slightly different purposes. default.action sets the default policies. standard.action is used by Privoxy and the web based editor to set pre-defined values (and normally should not be edited).
-Local exceptions are best done in user.action.
-The content of these can all be viewed and edited from http://config.privoxy.org/show-status.
+The actions files are used to define what actions Privoxy takes for which URLs, and thus determine how ad images, cookies and various other aspects of HTTP content and transactions are handled, and on which sites (or even parts thereof).
+There are three such files included with Privoxy (as of version 2.9.15), with differing purposes: